 If you wish to edit account information instead of continuing with the autotype command, just click the Account Details icon.
 If you wish to add a new account, select the appropriate folder and then click the icon (which changes to a New Account icon when no account is selected).

-Export to Favorites - Also included is the ability to export website URLs to the Favorites menu in Internet Explorer (by keisha hudson).
+- Also included is the ability to export website URLs to the Favorites menu in Internet Explorer.
 If you use another browser, you can just use that browser's capability to import bookmarks from Internet Explorer.

 Match title (account-specified title, or specific title)